-2.2 Manually Setting Up the uucp Utility
+2.2 Setting Up the uucp Utility Manually

 This section discusses how to set up the uucp utility manually.
-However, the preferred method of setting up the uucp utility is with the uucpsetup command, described in Section 2.1.
+Note that the recommended method of setting up the uucp utility is with the uucpsetup command, described in Section 2.1.
 This section discusses:

 - Configuring modem lines

 - Setting up the password file

 - Setting up the remote system file

+- Setting up the L-dialcodes file

 - Setting up the device file

 - Setting up the command file

 - Setting up spool subdirectories